Franz Meerts: Life

 Meerts was commissioned by the Belgian government to travel to Spain and Italy to copy the works of the great masters.
 On the occasion of these trips, he studied the technique of the fresco.
 He also received a commission from the city council of Louvain to copy works of Dirck Bouts for the Leuven Town Hall.
 He completed the works in 1899-1890.
 He spent the last years of his life restoring the murals of St. Peter's Church in Anderlecht (Brussels).

+Meerts was the co-founder of two artist associations in Brussels.
+The first one was L'Union des Arts that existed from 1876 to 1885 and organised group exhibitions of works of visual artists.
+Three of such exhibitions were held, all in the personal studio of Meerts.
+They were not particularly successful.
+Members of this association included Louis Baretta, Marie De Bièvre, Charles Defreyn, Jules Dujardin, Joseph Flameng, Ernest Hoerickx, Louis Ludwig, Léon Massaux, Joseph Middeleer, René Ovyn, Emile Rimbout, Pieter Stobbaerts, Flori Van Acker and H. Van der Taelen.